 From Chile, Entel and Movistar charge between $8-10 USD per day in Europe, totaling $80-100 USD for 10 days.
 Claro Chile has weekly packages for about $40-50 USD, but again with very tight data limits.
 WOM Chile offers slightly more competitive rates, but they are still double or triple the cost of an eSIM.

-For travelers from Spain who live in Latin America and return for visits, the situation is different.
+For travelers from Spain living in Latin America and returning to visit, the situation is different.
 If you keep your Spanish line active, roaming within the European Union is included without extra charges thanks to European regulations.
 However, if your Spanish line is suspended or canceled, an eSIM is still the most practical option to reconnect quickly without having to reactivate contracts or search for physical stores.

 Beyond the cost, the eSIM offers important operational advantages: you activate it instantly without depending on store hours, you don't waste time upon arrival looking for points of sale, and you can manage everything from your phone.
 For business trips where every hour counts, or for family trips where you want to make the most of every moment, these practical advantages can be as valuable as the economic savings.